24th to 26th June 2019

-We are pleased to announce a 3-day DiRAC-Intel Optane Hackathon to be held at Durham University.
+We are pleased to announce we will shortly be holding a 3-day DiRAC-Intel Optane Hackathon at Durham University. .
 The event will provide the DiRAC community with the opportunity to explore the potential for Intel’s new Optane memory to support their science.

 Intel have generously agreed to sponsor the 3-day Optane hackathon.
 Learn how Intel® Optane™ memory and intelligent system acceleration work to deliver higher performance.

 Intel’s Optane memory technology (a.k.a.
 Apache Pass, a.k.a.
 3-D memory) offers the potential to incorporate increased memory volumes within nodes, with performance inbetween that of regular DRAM and flash storage.
 As part of our on-going preparations for DiRAC-3, we are interested in exploring how this technology may benefit DiRAC codes and workflows.
 We are therefore inviting users whose workflows might benefit from such hardware to attend this workshop.
 In addition to finding out whether Optane memory will benefit your code (and potentially giving you additional lead time to prepare to exploit it in DiRAC-3 systems), the workshop will explore ways to improve the memory usage of your code on the current DiRAC systems.